ghuenlee/reactproj/README.md

-# ReactBoilerplate 2
+# React Project 0.0.1
- A simple react boilerplate!
+ A simple react Timer/Countdown project!

 ### What is this ?

-This is an extremely simple react boilerplate, built with the following modules:
+This is an extremely simple react project, built with the following modules:

   - NodeJS
   - ExpressJS